benroth8/Capstone/README.md

 ## Next Steps
 Potential next steps for enhancing our spam classifier could include expanding our dataset with a broader variety of emails to better train our model.
 There are many other spam datasets available for training and testing.
 Also, considering the implementation of a monitoring system could be valuable, allowing us to track the model's performance over time and adjust as necessary to keep up with evolving spam trends.

+## Repository Info
+The completeSpamAssassin.csv dataset mentioned earlier is in the data folder.
+My model training and analysis is all contained in Analysis.ipynb.